Gospel: Mark 5:21-24, 35b-43

 36 Ignoring the message, Jesus interrupted.
 "Don't be afraid," Jesus said to Jairus.
 "Trust me."

 37 Jesus didn't allow anyone to follow him, except Peter, James, and his brother John.
 38 When they arrived at the leader's house, Jesus saw an uproar.
 People were crying out loud.
 39 Jesus entered the house and asked, "Why are all of you making such a huge scene?
 The girl isn't dead, just asleep."
-40 The people burst out loud laughing at him.
+40 The people burst out laughing loudly at him.
 So, Jesus threw them out of the house.
 Then he took the father and mother along with his three followers and entered the room where the little girl was laid out.
 41 Taking her hand, Jesus said, "Little girl, get up."
 42 Immediately, the twelve year old girl stood up and walked around the room.
 Everyone was in shock!
 43 "Don't tell anyone what just happened!"
 Jesus sternly commanded them.
 "But, give her something to eat," he continued.

 The story of Jairus' daughter showed a tender side to Jesus.
 For the sake of a child, he came, endured ridicule, and raised the dead to life.
 Like many other passages in Mark, narrative elements foreshadowed the death and resurrection of the Lord.